vmware/vic-product/docs/user_doc/vic_vsphere_admin/bridge_network.md

 ### Bridge Network Width <a id="bridge-width"></a>

-If you need to create bridge networks with subnet masks that are smaller than the default of 16 bits, you can set a new default bridge network width.
-For example, you might need to configure a smaller subnet mask to avoid overuse of the VLANs that are assigned to multiple VCHs when users create multiple user-defined bridge networks in those VCHs.
-If you set this value, by default any additional bridge networks that users create in the VCH will have the specified subnet mask.
-Users can override the default value by specifying `docker network create --subnet` when they create a new bridge network.
+If you need to configure bridge networks to have subnet masks that are smaller than the default of 16 bits, you can set a new default bridge network width.
+For example, if container application developers use `docker network create` to create multiple new user-defined networks in their VCHs, you might need to configure a smaller subnet mask to avoid overuse of the VLANs that are assigned to those VCHs.

+The value that you specify must be larger than the subnet specified in the `--bridge-network-range` option.
+This is because a larger subnet mask value results in a smaller range of available IP addresses.
+So, for example, if you set the default bridge network range to 172.16.0.0.0/22, you must set the default bridge network width to 24 or greater.
+If you use the default bridge network range subnet mask value of 16, you must set a value of 18 or more.

+If you change the default bridge network width, any additional bridge networks that  container application developers create in the VCH will have the specified subnet mask.
+Container application developers can override the default value by specifying `docker network create --subnet` when they create a new bridge network.

 **NOTE**: This option is available in vSphere Integrated Containers 1.5.2 and later.